minhanhbui97/fansquadserve/README.md

 - Run FE server with command `npm run dev`

 ## Deployment
+**Example Vercel Deployment**
 - Fork the git repo from https://github.com/fansquadserve/fansquadserve
-- Setup your Vercel account and create a project connecting to the git repo
+- Setup your Vercel account at https://vercel.com
+- Create a project connecting to the git repo
-- In Settings/Environment Variables
+- In Settings/Environment Variables tab
   - Update the following variables to the same value as in your **`.env`** file
     - APP_KEY
     - DB_CONNECTION